LeslieDancey/fme-server-FULL/geographic_selection.md

 Notice that the names are already complete so we don’t need to use any sort of alias.

 Click OK and OK again to close the parameter dialogs.

+**5. Add Tester**

+Now let’s add a Tester transformer.
+This will filter out the neighborhoods that weren’t selected.

+Add a Tester and connect it to the CsmapReprojector transformer:

+Open the Tester parameters dialog by clicking the red cog wheel button.

+For the “Left Value” of the test, double-click in the field, click the drop-down arrow, and select Attribute Value > NeighborhoodName.
+Set the

+Tester operator to equals (=).

+For the Right Value double-click in the field, click the drop-down arrow, then select User Parameter > AreaOfInterest.

+Click OK to close the dialog.